 (Millions of yen)

 Carrying amounts Fair value

-Bonds 39,921 40,575
+Bonds 69,845 70,479

-Borrowings 267,108 268,228
+Borrowings 201,028 202,311

-- (2) Fair value measurement methods - 1) Major financial instruments measured at amortized cost - The fair value measurement methods for major financial instruments measured at amortized cost are as follows. (i) Cash and cash equivalents, trade and other receivables and trade and other payables - The carrying amounts approximate their fair value due to their short-term maturity. - Bonds and borrowings Fair values of bonds and borrowings are classified according to certain periods of time and determined based on present value of debts discounted using interest rate that reflects the period up to the maturity and the credit risk. - 2) Major financial instruments measured at fair value
+- (2) Fair value measurement methods - 1) Major financial instruments measured at amortized cost The foir value measurement methods for major financial in - The fair value measurement methods for major financial instruments measured at amortized cost are as follows. (i) Cash and cash equivalents, trade and other receivables and trade and other payables The carrying amounts approximate their fair value due to their short-term maturity. - Bonds and borrowings Fair values of bonds and borrowings are classified according to certain periods of time and determined based on present values of debts discounted using interest rate that reflects the period up to the maturity and the credit risk.

-The fair value measurement methods for major financial instruments measured at fair value are as follows.
+Major financial instruments measured at fair value The fair value measurement methods for major financial instruments measured at fair value are as follows.

-- (i) Derivative assets and liabilities
+(i) Derivative assets and liabilities

-- The fair values of derivative financial instruments e.g., foreign exchange contracts, currency options, interest rate swaps, interest-rate currency swaps, interest rate options are determined based on the prices presented by financial institutions that are our business counterparties.
+The fair values of derivative financial instruments - e.g., foreign exchange contracts, currency options, interest rate swaps, interest-rate currency swaps, interest rate options - are determined based on the prices presented by financial institutions that are our business counterparties.
 Specifically, for example, the fair value of a foreign exchange contract is measured at fair value based on quoted prices of forward foreign exchange markets, etc. The fair value of an interest rate swap is determined based on present value of future cash flows discounted using interest rate swap rate as at the reporting date or the period up to the maturity.

-- (ii) Shares
+(ii) Shares